-Belgian police intercept car 1 day after London attack
+Belgian police intercept car and thwart 'attempted terrorist attack'

 (CNN)Belgian police intercepted a car that was speeding toward a busy shopping area and refused to stop, authorities said Thursday.

-The car, registered in France, was driving "at a very high speed" in central Antwerp, Belgium's Federal Prosecutor's Office said.
+The car, registered in France, was driving "at a very high speed" in central Antwerp, the Belgian federal prosecutor's office said.

 French President Francois Hollande called the incident "an attempted terrorist attack."

-Authorities eventually managed to stop the French driver and detain him.
-Weapons were found inside the vehicle, officials said.
+Authorities eventually managed to stop the 39-year-old French driver and detain him.

 "He was looking to kill people and to cause something dramatic," Hollande said in a statement.